pahlawandevisa/Universal-PHP-Mailer/README.md

-# Universal PHP Mailer
+#Universal PHP Mailer
 Simple yet powerful PHP mailer.
 It uses the PHP `mail()` function or the `SMTP` method.

 It is capable of sending any type of content, including plain text, html, inline image, and any kind of attachment, hence `Universal`.

+##Intelligent
-You can use it to send very simple mail and even some very complex content combinations.
-Just give it whatever you have and fire it off.
-It will **automatically configure itself** to compose the correct MIME mail string with whatever parts and multiparts are appropriate.
+If you have ever tried composing multipart MIME mail, you know how cumbersome it can be.
+With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary. **Universal PHP Mailer** is intelligent.
+Just give it whatever content you have and fire it off.
+It will **automatically configure itself** to compose the correct MIME mail string with whatever parts, multiparts and boundaries are appropriate.

+##Efficiency for High Volume Mailing (Bulk)
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

-These are the possible combinations (automatically configured):
+##These are the possible combinations (automatically configured):

-##Non-multipart mail:
+###Non-multipart mail:
 - only one `attachment`
 - only one `text/plain`
 - only one `text/html`

-##Multipart mail:
+###Multipart mail:
 - two or more `attachment`
 - `text/plain` + `text/html` + zero or more `attachment`
 - `text/html`  + `inline images` + zero or more `attachment`